tffdev/Leafgem/README.md

 ## Description

-Leafgem is the beginning of a 2D open source game engine written in Crystal.
+Leafgem is the humble beginning of a 2D open source game engine written in Crystal!

 ## Try it out with the demo project!
 ```